ps-timothy-mcfadden/mtik00-pages/site/content/posts/2017/jinja2-cache-busting-urls.md

     return '/static/images/' + partial_path
 {{< /highlight >}}

-The function `imageloader` is the thing that we'll usee in our Jinja2 templates.
+The function `imageloader` is the thing that we'll use in our Jinja2 templates.
 This function accepts a single input, `partial_path`.
-We check for the existence of that path in our data.
+We check for the existence of that path in our pre-compiled CRC32 data.
 If we find it, we return a URL with the calculation appended as a "query".
 If not, we'll assume that the path is relative to `/static/images/`.

 Using [our data](#jsonfile) file from above:
 {{< highlight python >}}